mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/family-and-friends-day.md

-# Mattermost Family & Friends Day
+# Mattermost Family and Friends Day

 At Mattermost we care a lot about our communities: our customers, our open source contributors, our staff, and the friends and family that support our staff to do all that they do.

-Occasionally we’ll call a “Family & Friends Day”.
+Occasionally we’ll call a “Family and Friends Day”.
 In alignment with our time off policies, this is a day to rest, relax, and recharge by spending time with the people in our personal lives who matter so much.

-We want to be especially thoughtful on the topic in the time of COVID, economic change, and changes to travel and academic environments.
+We want to be especially thoughtful on the topic in the time of Covid, economic change, and changes to travel and academic environments.

 ## Upcoming Family and Friends Day

 * Friday, April 2nd, 2021
 * Monday, April 5th, 2021

 **Past Family and Friends Days**

 * Friday, September 4, 2020
 * Friday, October 9, 2020